xRuiAlves/fide-ratings-lambda/README.md

 - Bundle the function assets in a `zip` file;
 - Upload the function's bundle to `AWS Lambda` using the `AWS` `cli`.

+## Usage

+The function takes query two query parameters:

+- `fideId`: The player's numeric FIDE identifier;
+- `operation`:
+    - `getPlayerElo`: Returns the player ELO;
+    - `getPlayerHistory`: Returns the player ratings history;
+    - `getPlayerRank`: Returns the player rank;
+    - `getPlayerFullInfo`: Returns the full player information;
+    - `getPlayerPersonalData`: Returns the player personal data.

+For more information regarding the content/format of the responses, please refer to the [fide-ratings-scraper API documentation](https://github.com/xRuiAlves/fide-ratings-scraper/blob/master/README.md#api).

 ## License

 [MIT](https://github.com/xRuiAlves/fide-ratings-lambda/blob/master/LICENSE)